-When PR agencies and corruped goverments write history, mankind gets into collapse of common sense, as it is a case with so called Kosovo (i.e. another Albanian territory created by the West and Turkey).
+When PR agencies and corrupted governments write history, mankind gets into the collapse of common sense, and that’s the case with so-called Kosovo (i.e. another Albanian territory created by the West and Turkey).

 They have neither capacity nor will to protect the Serbian heritage.

-The Urinated Christianity: in Kosovo and under ISIS only – Albanian way of ‘taking care’
+Destruction of Christianity: in so-called independent Kosovo and under ISIS – no difference

-Albanians, in fact, have never raised a single fountain in Kosovo and Metohija.
+Albanians, in fact, have never erected a single fountain in Kosovo and Metohija.

 That’s why they could, in cold blood, burn down, destroy and blow up over 200 Serbian Orthodox Christian monasteries, churches and holy relics in their barbarian orgies from June 1999- present.

-All the monuments of Islamic culture in so callled Kosovo have been raised by the Turkish dignitaries.
-Some of them might have been Albanians, but in fact Ottoman Turkey has raised all non Serbian monuments.
+All the monuments of Islamic culture in so-called Kosovo have been raised by the Turkish dignitaries.
+Some of them might have been Albanians, but in fact, Ottoman Turkey has raised all non-Serbian monuments.

-Yugoslav and Serbian historian Predrag J. Markovich said that “both Serbia and Yugoslavia were investing a lot in Kosovo, and all the beautiful buildings in the province were constructed, financed and errected by Serbia or Yugoslavia.
+Serbian historian Predrag J. Markovich said that “both Serbia and Yugoslavia were investing a lot in Kosovo, and all the beautiful buildings in the province were constructed, financed and erected by Serbia or Yugoslavia.

--No Albanians have ever built any public building, not even in last 15 years.
+-No Albanians have ever built any public building, not even in the last 15 years.

 They have erected a monument to Skanderbeg, who was an aristocrat of Serbian descent and that’s their own confusion and contradiction.

-Conservation works Albanian way: Church in Dolac, near Klina, built four years before the Battle vs. invading Ottomans in Kosovo field 1389.
+Remains of destroyed Serbian Orthodox church in Dolac, near Klina – ‘Conservation’ of cultural heritage Albanian way: The Church was built four years before the Battle vs. Ottomans in Kosovo field 1389.

 Reminder: what David Talbot Rice writes in his capital work Byzantine Frescoes (Paperback, 1963)